sonvt8/AIO2025/week8/project_spam_mails/README.md

 ```

 **What happens**: The application authenticates with Gmail API, fetches up to 10 unread emails every 30 seconds, classifies them as spam or ham, applies the appropriate label, marks them as read, and saves them locally in `inbox/` or `spam/` as `.txt` files.
 **Why**: This enables real-time email processing, but it relies on the precomputed embeddings and trained classifier from the initial run.
+**Recommendation**: Only run after training embeddings (first step), as missing embeddings will cause errors.
+Do not use `--regenerate` unless you want to update the model with new data.

 > Ensure `cache/input/credentials.json` is present and authentication is complete.
 If embeddings are missing, run `python main.py` first.